Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Data Preparation and Analysis Methods

 \subsection{\rr{Qualitative Analysis Method}}

-\rr{We analyzed participants' interview recordings using open coding and thematic analysis.
+\rr{We analyzed participants' interview recordings using Reflexive Thematic Analysis \cite{braun2019reflecting}.
 The interview audio was transcribed using a speech-to-text system and manually verified for accuracy.
-Feedback was first categorized based on different task conditions and phases.
-Then these segments were coded to identify one or more themes that reflected the diverse perspectives and insights provided by users under each condition and phase.
-Similar topics or insights were grouped together, and new themes were iteratively refined to ensure accuracy, consistency, and relevance.}
+We employed a hybrid deductive-inductive approach for analysis.
+Initially, feedback was categorized deductively based on the distinct task conditions and phases.
+Subsequently, two authors independently conducted open coding on the transcripts to inductively identify emerging insights and patterns.
+Discrepancies in coding were resolved through iteration.
+Finally, these codes were iteratively grouped into themes as our interpretations of user feedback.}